choffm16/sendy_rolling_timestamps/README.md

 ## Getting Started

-Upload this file to your server.
+Upload rolling_timestamps.php to your server.
 I created a "Scripts" directory next to my public_html.

 Next, modify this script on line 8 (require_once '/path/to/your/sendy/includes/config.php';) to reflect the location of your sendy/includes/config.php.
 The script automatically connects to your database by including your sendy/includes/config.php, so as long as you modify this line, and Sendy can connect to your database, this script should as well.